-The Queen Anne style houses at numbers 10, 13, 17, 19, 20, 23, 25, 27, 30, 36, 40 and 39-49 were mostly built by 1910, though some were constructed as late as 1920.
+The Queen Anne style houses at numbers 10, 13, 19, 20, 23, 25, 27, 30, 36 and 39-49 were mostly built by 1910, though some were constructed as late as 1920.
 One notable and intact example is number 13, a substantial brick villa with a picturesquely asymmetrical form and hipped roof with projecting gable.
 It retains rendered string courses, timber turned finials and roughcast detailing to the chimneys and gable ends, and incorporates an Art Nouveau-style moon gate arch to the verandah.
 Other examples of the Queen Anne style in the precinct are either:

 - Timber villas with a steeply-pitched hipped roof with gablet and street-facing gable.
 Typical details include timber-strapping and roughcast to the gable ends to emulate half-timbering, most having the verandah incorporated beneath the main slope of the roof, and with decorative timber fretwork and turned timber posts.
 Most retain window hoods and corbelled red brick chimneys.
-(10, 27, 30, 39, 40, 41, 43, 45) - Modest houses of either brick or timber construction with gabled roofs, and usually with a side or return verandah incorporated under one slope of the roof.
-Most retain simple timberstrapping detail to the gable ends and timber fretwork.
-(17, 19, 20, 23, 25, 36, 47 & 49)
+(10, 27, 30, 39, 41, 43, 45) - Modest houses of either brick or timber construction with gabled roofs, and usually with a side or return verandah incorporated under one slope of the roof.
+Most retain simple timber-strapping detail to the gable ends and timber fretwork.
+(19, 20, 23, 25, 36, 47 & 49)

-There are four Interwar-era houses of brick construction in the precinct, all on the east side of the street at numbers 22, 38, 48 and 50.
-Numbers 22, 38 and 48 have an asymmetrical bungalow form with a dominant gabled or transverse gabled roof of terracotta tiles, and a prominent porch incorporated beneath the main roof.
-Each dwelling has a wide street frontage, and numbers 22 and 48 retain original or early low brick fences with mild steel infill and matching gates.
+There are two Contributory Interwar-era houses of brick construction in the precinct, both on the east side of the street at numbers 22 and 38.
+Both have an asymmetrical bungalow form with a dominant gabled or transverse gabled roof of terracotta tiles, and a prominent porch incorporated beneath the main roof.
+Each dwelling has a wide street frontage, and number 22 retains and original or early low brick fence with mild steel infill and matching gates.
 The bungalows retain elements of the Queen Anne style, including terracotta finials and bracketed gable ends and timber brackets to the verandah posts.
-Number 50 is a more modest, interwar dwelling with a low pitched hipped roof and red-blue clinker brick walls.
-It retains its wide street frontage and original motor garage.